Mocksi/HARlighter/packages/reactor/README.md

 - `"highlight"`: Applies a custom style for highlighting the selected element(s).
 - `"toast"`: Displays a toast notification with a specified message.
 - `"addComponent"`: Adds a custom HTML component to the selected location.
+- `"replaceAll"`: Replaces all occurrences of a pattern in the content.
 - `"unknown"`: Reserved for future use or custom actions.

 ## Examples